bc141/gamerankd/NEXT.md

    - Define tokens (names + purpose only)
    - Document button variants/sizes/states and mapping
 3) Incremental adoption via small PRs with screenshots

+## UI Flags / Notes

+- Header toggle: set `NEXT_PUBLIC_USE_V0_HEADER=true` to enable the new v0 header.
+Default is `false` to use the legacy header so auth/search/profile flows remain stable while iterating on the feed.
+- Only one header is rendered globally from `src/app/layout.tsx`.
+The home tab bar uses `--app-header-height` for sticky offset.

 ## Open Questions / Decisions Needed
 - Should we add more handoff fields to NEXT.md?